-- Jameson Distillery Tour – $28 USD per person for entry, plus a flight of whiskeys to taste
+- Jameson Distillery Tour – visit the home of Jameson Irish Whiskey and enjoy a flight of whiskeys to taste!

-- Visit a lesser known whiskey distillery in Dublin making quite a name for themselves – the award-winning Teeling distillery.
+- Teeling Distillery Tour – Visit a lesser known whiskey distillery in Dublin making quite a name for themselves.

 Three Days in Ireland Itinerary Day 2 - Off to Galway!

-On my second day in Ireland, I was being whisked away from Dublin through the Irish countryside on a tour bus to Galway.
+On Day 2 of my three days in Ireland itinerary, I was whisked from Dublin through the Irish countryside on a tour bus to Galway.
 The bus departed from Dublin early in the morning, around 7am.

-It was about lunchtime when we arrived in Galway, where the wind and rain were relentless and no one wanted to get off of the bus.
-It was freezing, dark, and dreary, even in June, but everything I expected Ireland to be.
+Around lunchtime we arrived in Galway, where the wind and rain were relentless and no one wanted to get off of the bus.
+Galway was freezing, dark, and dreary, even in June, but everything I expected Ireland to be.

 Tip: Bring lots of layers and rain gear during your three days in Ireland!

-Included in the tour is a short guided walk around Galway and a little time to explore on our own.
+Included in the tour is a short guided walk around Galway and a little time to explore on your own.
 Our tour driver took us to the Spanish Arch next to the river, then down Quay Street which runs right through the heart of Galway.
-There was a small jewelry shop for Claddagh Celtic rings that we paused at so the driver could let us know that with our tour tickets, we can get a couple Euros off this classic Celtic ring (not sure if this is offered as part of every tour).
+The driver also pointed out a jewelry shop for Claddagh Celtic rings.
+He let us know that with our tour tickets, we could get a discount when purchasing this classic Celtic ring (not sure if this is offered as part of every tour).

 We stopped next at St. Nicholas’ Collegiate Church and the Lynch Memorial Window where we learned about a centuries-old hanging that took place.
-Then we were allowed to wander Galway on our own to get a feel for this beautiful Irish town.
+Afterwards we were allowed to wander Galway on our own to get a feel for this beautiful Irish town.

 - Head to the park across from the Long Walk strip of colorful houses for a great view!